 Cream Cheese Frosting: Cream cheese frosting compliments the pumpkin very well and is perfect for this recipe.
 You can also use vanilla frosting if you prefer.
 My favorite cream cheese frosting recipe is below but as always, you can also use pre-made frosting!

 White Chocolate Coating: I like to use white chocolate to coat the pumpkin bites.
-You can use any type of white chocolate chips, white chocolate bar or any type of white baking chocolate.
+You can use any type of white chocolate chips, white chocolate bar, or any type of white baking chocolate.

-Making these cake pops is as easy as crumbling your pumpkin spice cake then dumping your cream cheese frosting right on top.
+Making these cake pops is as easy as crumbling your pumpkin spice cake and then dumping your cream cheese frosting right on top.

 Gently mix it all together into a soft dough.

-After that allow the chocolate to set for just 5 minutes and drizzle over it with a layer of your favorite chocolate or top it them with crumbled nuts right after dipping.
+After that allow the chocolate to set for just 5 minutes and drizzle over it with a layer of your favorite chocolate or top it with crumbled nuts right after dipping.

-Pumpkin Cheesecake Pops (Truffles)Print Rate
+Pumpkin Cake Pops

-- For the cream cheese frosting:
+For the cream cheese frosting

 - 12 oz bag or bar of white or milk chocolate